Ryan Dickson: Southampton

-Dickson's good form with Brentford had not gone unnoticed, as on 10 June 2010 it was reported that Dickson had signed a deal to join the Bees' league rivals Southampton, with the transfer fee set to be agreed at a tribunal.
+On 10 June 2010 it was reported that Dickson had signed a deal to join the Bees' league rivals Southampton, with the transfer fee set to be agreed at a tribunal.
 At the tribunal, the fee was set at £125,000 with a further £25,000 for every ten appearances Dickson made for Southampton on 10, 20, 30 and 40 games.
-There would also be a £25,000 fee due if Southampton won promotion within three years, together with a 20 percent sell-on clause.
+There would also be a £25,000 fee due if Southampton won promotion within three years, together with a 20 per cent sell-on clause.
 He made his debut for the Saints on 7 August 2010, a 1–0 home defeat by his former club Plymouth.
 His only goal for the club came in the reverse fixture, a 3–1 victory for Southampton, a game which saw Southampton effectively promoted to the Championship thanks to a vastly superior goal difference to Huddersfield Town in third position.
 His subsequent Southampton career was heavily affected by back problems and an ankle reconstruction.

-Yeovil Town loan
+Yeovil Town (loan)

 With the Saints playing Championship football in 2011–12, Dickson found himself limited to League Cup appearances in the early stages of the season.
 On 6 January 2012, Dickson was sent out on loan to League One side Yeovil Town for an initial month.
 He made his debut in a 4–0 thrashing by Sheffield United on 10 January and went on to make five appearances for the Glovers, scoring once in a 3–2 defeat by Bury on 21 January.

-Leyton Orient loan
+Leyton Orient (loan)

 Following the expiry of his Yeovil spell, Dickson signed on emergency loan for Leyton Orient on 9 February 2012, joining up with the O's until the end of the season.
 He made his debut on 15 February as Orient beat AFC Bournemouth 2–1 at Dean Court.
 During his nine games with the club, Dickson was sent off twice, once for a second bookable offence in a 1–0 win against Oldham Athletic on 27 March and the second a straight red card on 14 April against Sheffield United.

-Bradford City loan
+Bradford City (loan)

 With his club now plying their trade in the Premier League, Dickson found himself further out of favour, as he was eventually loaned out to Bradford City on 11 January until the end of the season.
 He made his debut for the Bantams in their 2–1 home loss to Oxford United the following day.
 He scored once in his six appearances for City, netting in a 2–2 draw with Fleetwood Town on 2 February.

 Dickson's loan spell was cut short after being ruled out for six months as he required ankle surgery.
 Dickson was subsequently released from Southampton in June 2013.